wellercs/CodeChecker/README.md

 # CodeChecker App

 Welcome to the CodeChecker.
 A code quality tool.
 This repo contains a standalone app you can run against your code.
+This app bundles the [CodeChecker core libraries](https://github.com/coldbox-modules/codechecker-core) for use in a web server.

 ## INSTRUCTIONS